-The system, which integrates artificial intelligence (AI), uses video monitoring to analyze the condition of garbage containers.
-This approach enables municipal services to quickly resolve issues (overflowing garbage bins, arson, and improperly parked cars) and improve the quality of housing and communal services.
+The system, with integrated artificial intelligence (AI), uses video monitoring to analyze the condition of garbage containers.
+This approach allows municipal services to quickly address problems (overflowing garbage bins, arson, and improperly parked cars) and improve the quality of housing and communal services.

 The system can show which container sites in the city are underutilized and do not require daily emptying.